 That the Health Protection (Coronavirus, Restrictions) (No. 2) (England) (Amendment) (No. 4) Regulations 2020 (S.I., 2020, No. 986), dated 13 September 2020, a copy of which was laid before this House on 14 September, be approved.

 The regulations were obviously made and brought into force ahead of the commitment that the Secretary of State made to the House last week.
-Given that the regulations that we are debating today cover the whole of England and are obviously of very great significance, will the Minister confirm that regulations of this nature would in future be covered by the Secretary of State’s commitment and would be brought for debate and decision in this House before they came into force?
-Would that also apply to, for example, the self-isolation regulations, which have not yet been debated by this House and which are also significant?
-I want to ensure that we are following through on the commitments that the Government made last week, and that this House will get to debate measures that cover the whole country and are of great significance.
+Given that the regulations that we are debating today cover the whole of England and are obviously of very great significance, will the Minister confirm that regulations of this nature would in future be covered by the Secretary of State’s commitment and would be brought to the House for debate and decision before they came into force?
+Would that also apply to, for example, the self-isolation regulations, which have not yet been debated by the House and which are also significant?
+I want to ensure that we are following through on the commitments that the Government made last week, and that the House will be able to debate measures that cover the whole country and are of great significance.

 The regulations that we are debating today amend the Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020 so that people may not participate in social gatherings in groups of more than six unless they are members of the same household or support bubble, or exemptions apply.
 The regulations were made under the emergency procedure in order to respond quickly to the serious and imminent threat to public health posed by coronavirus.